BAYKO in South Africa

 If you have any more information on any of these BAYKO markets then I'd love to hear from you...

-I have had direct and indirect contact with a few BAYKO modellers from South Africa, though I've yet to persuade any to provide much information.
-However, I understand that BAYKO was available post-war, at least in the major cities like Johannesburg, Pretoria, Durban and Cape Town, but I've no information from the pre-war period.
+I have had direct and indirect contact with several BAYKO modellers from South Africa, though I've yet to persuade any to provide much information.
+However, I understand that BAYKO was available post-war, at least in the major cities like Johannesburg, Pretoria, Durban, Port Elizabeth and Cape Town, but I've no information from the pre-war period.

 Unfortunately, that's the limit of my knowledge.